odow/SDDP.jl/docs/src/tutorial/06_cut_selection.md

 Now, the cut oracle `LastCuts(500)` can be used just like any other cut oracle defined by SDDP.jl.

 This concludes our sixth tutorial for SDDP.jl.
+In our next tutorial, [Tutorial Seven: plotting](@ref), we discuss some of the plotting utilities of SDDP.jl